Turbopump: Invention and early development

-Postwar Acceleration
+Postwar acceleration

 Turbopump development in the Soviet Union began in earnest in 1943, and achieved a successful first flight by 1947; accelerated towards the end by knowledge gained from the Me-163 and V-2 programs via Operation Osoaviakhim.

 Similarly, turbopump development in the US accelerated from the experimental designs of Goddard into a much larger industrial effort via expertise gained through Operation Paperclip.
 Around this time serious effort was put into the development of liquid hydrogen as a propellant - spearheaded by a program for turbopump development at Aerojet led by George Bosco.
 During the second half of 1947, Bosco and his group learned about the pump work of others and made preliminary design studies.
 Aerojet representatives visited Ohio State University where Florant was working on hydrogen pumps, and consulted Dietrich Singelmann, a German pump expert at Wright Field.
-Bosco subsequently used Singelmann's data in designing Aerojet's first hydrogen pump.By mid-1948, Aerojet had selected centrifugal pumps for both liquid hydrogen and liquid oxygen.
+Bosco subsequently used Singelmann's data in designing Aerojet's first hydrogen pump.
+By mid-1948, Aerojet had selected centrifugal pumps for both liquid hydrogen and liquid oxygen.
 They obtained some German radial-vane pumps from the Navy and tested them during the second half of the year.
 By the end of 1948, Aerojet had designed, built, and tested a liquid hydrogen pump (15 cm diameter).
 Initially, it used ball bearings that were run clean and dry, because the cryogenic temperature made conventional lubrication impractical.

 The pump was first operated at low shaft speeds to allow its parts to chill in to its cryogenic operating temperature.
 Once chilled, an attempt was made to accelerate shaft speed from 5000 to 35000 rpm.
 Both the bearings and the impeller quickly failed.
 A new attempt implemented precision bearings, lubricated by an atomized stream of oil and nitrogen.
-On the next run, the bearings worked satisfactorily but the brazed impeller flew apart form the stresses; a new one was then milled from aluminum.
+On the next run, the bearings worked satisfactorily but the brazed impeller flew apart from the stresses; a new one was then milled from aluminum.
 The next two runs with the new pump ran but showed generated no significant flow or head.
 This was traced to the exit diffuser which was small and insufficiently cooled, limiting flow rate.
 This was corrected by adding vent holes in the pump housing; which were opened during chill down to let air escape quickly.
 With this fix, two successful runs were made in March 1949: a flow rate of 0.25 kg/s and discharge pressure of 26 bar approximately agreed with predictions.